uoa-compsci399-s1-2024/capstone-project-2024-s1-team-13/README.md

 <!-- ABOUT THE PROJECT -->
 ## Role Delegations

-Damsels in Development are five different Computer Science students that have taken papers such as CS230, CS335 and CS345.
-These papers have given us proper knowledge and skills in order to develop Inkā.

 Frontend Team
 - Saacha Moyo - Frontend and UI/UX Developer/ Team Leader